AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-07-28-character-encoding/index.md

 {% enddetails %}

 {% details 'View the answer and explanation' %}
-If you answered `4`, you maybe surprised to learn that you're wrong!
+If you answered `4`, you may be surprised to learn that you're wrong!
 The real answer is `5`.
 This is actually one of the few rare instances where it's not a JavaScript idiosyncrasy but rather the code is working as intended.

 The reason this code logs `5` instead of `4` as one would expect is because JavaScript's `String.prototype.length` method counts the number of UTF-16 **code units** in a string, rather than the number of visible character glyphs.